BANIKKURAISHI/Course-registration-number--7/README.md

 If you select multiple course  it show your total price.

 When remaining time is null and credit time fill up it gives a  alert.
-Besides When you   selcet One course name  more then one times it give you a alert.
+Besides When you   select One course name  more then one times it give you a alert.

-Discuss how you managed the state in your assignment project.
+<li>Discuss how you managed the state in your assignment project.</li>